alexeysp11/delivery-service-csharp/docs/processes/customer/pendingorders.md

 # customer.pendingorders

-Read this in other languages: [English](customer.orders.md), [Russian/Русский](customer.orders.ru.md).
+Read this in other languages: [English](orders.md), [Russian/Русский](orders.ru.md).

 Customer client application: pending orders.

 The description of the **client application** is presented at [this link](../../frontend/customerclient.md).

+## Process description

-This process almost completely repeats [viewing all orders](customer.orders.md), except that orders are filtered by status to be displayed on this form: it is necessary that it be "Processing", "In the process of cooking", " In delivery."
+This process almost completely repeats [viewing all orders](orders.md), except that orders are filtered by status to be displayed on this form: it is necessary that it be "Processing", "In the process of cooking", " In delivery."

 ## Objects